Highlights

 Phone: (734) 995-7492

-Dr. Shuman joined the faculty of CUAA in August 2017.
-She currently heads the undergraduate Exercise Science program (BS) and the implementation of the programs curriculum.
-Prior to CUAA, Dr. Shuman was the Director of Strength and Conditioning at Idaho State University, where she designed, implemented, tested, and evaluated over 300 student-athletes.
-Her experience in the weight room, as well as the copious amount of time spent performing research in the Human Performance Lab has translated directly into the classroom.
+Dr. Shuman-Donnelly joined the faculty of CUAA in August 2017.
+She is currently an Associate Professor of Physician Assistant Studies and Physical Therapy teaching Anatomy and Physiology for the School of Health Professions (May 2025-present).
+Prior to this appointment, she ran the undergraduate Exercise Science program (BS) and the implementation of the programs curriculum from 2017-2025.
+Prior to CUAA, Dr. Shuman-Donnelly was the Director of Strength and Conditioning at Idaho State University, where she designed, implemented, tested, and evaluated over 300 student-athletes.
+Her experience in the weight room, as well as the copious amount of time spent performing research in the Human Performance Lab translated directly into the classroom.
 A Registered Strength and Conditioning Coach (RSCC), a well deserved recognition, as well as a Certified Strength and Conditioning Specialist (CSCS), both through the National Strength and Conditioning Association, makes Dr. Shuman the resident expert on sport performance and injury prevention.

 Assistant Director - Clinical Education, Assistant Professor